-Program Activities FY 2019 - 2021: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

 Discussion was made with Driver Identification Services to identify that the appropriate resources and the dedication to the task was made.
 DIS allocated the manpower to ensure that the data is completed in a timely manner and MVE cross trained an officer to assist with CVRs.
 Discussions with Motor Vehicle Enforcement, FMCSA and the appropriate DIS staff will continue.